jiangych17/PPARa_GSDME_HCC_analysis/README.md

 ## Notes

 These scripts generate analytical plots and source tables used for the indicated figures.
 Final figure assembly, schematic panels, and graphical layout were prepared separately.

+The ImmunCellAI analyses were performed using normalized expression matrices.
+The scripts export input matrices for ImmunCellAI and import returned ImmunCellAI results when available.

 ## Software